wp-net/WordPressPCL/README.md

 * [Basic Authentication handler](https://github.com/WP-API/Basic-Auth)
 * [WP REST API - OAuth 1.0a Server](https://github.com/WP-API/OAuth1)

-## Including WordPressUWP
+## Including WordPressPCL
-We plan on making WordPressUWP available through Nuget as soon as we reach a Beta-Status.
+We plan on making WordPressPCL available through Nuget as soon as we reach a Beta-Status.
 Until then you can just download the ZIP-file and include the projekt in your Visual Studio solution.

 ## Using the API Wrapper